Blue723/Predicting_Delivery_Status/README.md

 ### Business Understanding

-The project will help predict a packages deliverable status as either Late Delivery, Advance Shipping, and Ship on time.
+Everyone wants their package delivered on time, but as we know this, does not always happen for many reasons.
+The project aims to predict a packages deliverable status as either Advance Shipping, and Ship on time, Late Delivery.
+This will help the customer have an expectation of the packages delivery status and, if need be, make plans for the package depending on the package's importance.

 ##### Data

 The data being used is information from a company's supply chain about shipping orders like payment type, customer information, order information, delivery dates and status.
 The timeframe of the model is from 2015-01 - 2018-02.

+- Type
+- Scheduled Days for Shipment
+- Sales per Customer
+- Delivery Status
+- Customer Segment
+- Customer Zipcode
+- Department ID
+- Department Name
+- Latitude
+- Longitude
+- Market
+- Order Item Discount
+- Order Item Discount Rate
+- Order Item ID
+- Order Item Product Price
+- Order Item Profit Ratio
+- Order Item Quntity
+- Sales
+- Order Profit Per Order
+- Order Region
+- Shipping Mode
+- Order Date Year-Month
+- Shipping Date Year-Month
+- Order Date Year

 Some features were removed because they cause data leakage, redundant information, or added too many features when converting categorical data.